katjadellalibera/KD-tree-implementation/README.md

 If you would like to run this code for yourself, please download the data from https://github.com/katjadellalibera/KD-tree-implementation/blob/master/paintcolors.json and the code from https://github.com/katjadellalibera/KD-tree-implementation/blob/master/example.py
 # Background
 **Complexity:**<br>
-A linear search runs with O(n) complexity, since it has to check every value. find_approx_nearest runs with O(log(n)) complexity on average.
-The find_exact_nearest function will exclude less of the tree at a time, but still run in O(log(n)), just with a higher constant factor.
+A linear search runs with O(n) complexity, since it has to check every value. find_approx_nearest runs with $O(\log(n))$ complexity on average, because it just has to go down a binary tree with a depth of $\log_2(n)$.
+In the worst case we have a oddly shaped tree like one with only two nodes, where the worst-case runtime could be $O(n)$, because every node is visited.
+The find_exact_nearest function will exclude less of the tree at a time, but still run in $O(\log(n))$, just with a higher constant factor.
+# Dependencies
+The implementation depends on a the pre-installed packages random, math and json as well as the numpy package.